Dawn A. McIntosh

 Background and Experience

-Prior to joining the Long Beach City Attorney’s Office, Ms. McIntosh was Senior Of Counsel at Meyers Nave where she successfully handled many litigation matters in state and federal courts, including appeals, and assisted municipal clients with transactional matters involving environmental, land use, First Amendment and other regulatory issues.
+Prior to joining the Long Beach City Attorney’s Office, Ms. McIntosh was Senior Of Counsel at Meyers Nave where she successfully handled many litigation matters in state and federal courts, including appeals, and assisted municipal clients with transactional matters involving environmental, land use, constitutional issues (particularly First and Fifth Amendment issues), water rights and other regulatory issues.
 Ms. McIntosh also spent six years as an Attorney Advisor with NOAA General Counsel’s office, advising the National Marine Fisheries Service on issues relating to the Endangered Species Act, NEPA, the Administrative Procedures Act, water rights and other related issues throughout California and Hawaii.

 Ms. McIntosh was named one of the “Top Women Lawyers” in California for 2016 by the Daily Journal.